 Helle is often a keynote speaker at conferences and universities at home and abroad and she is the author of numerous articles and a book “Vi leger at …” – unfortunately only in Danish – about children, play and designing nature playgrounds and sensory gardens for children.

 2004-2014 she was president of the Danish Playground Association a NGO whose purpose is to support and develop children’s play areas through interdisciplinary exchange of knowledge and experience and ensuring children’s right to play.

-Since 2007 Helle is a member of the Nature Action Collaborative for Children Leadership Team representing Europe in the design and planning field.
+2007 – 2015 Helle was a member of the Nature Action Collaborative for Children Leadership Team representing Europe in the design and planning field.
 NACC’s mission is ”to bring together early childhood educators, representatives of environmental organizations, community planners and environmental designers to effect changes that make developmentally appropriate nature education a sustaining and enriching part of the daily lives of the world’s children.“